ferasboulala/auto-score/README.md

 ## Modules
 auto-score is made up of modules that each accomplish one specific task :

-1. `as::input` : This module is the input of the whole program.
-It takes an image as an input and ouputs a straightened out and binarized version of it.
-2. `as::staff` : The binarized image is then scanned for staff line detection.
+1. `as::staff` : The input image is then scanned for staff line detection.
 The output is staff line positions.
-3. `model` : This module slides a window along the staff lines to detect and classify relevant musical glyphs with the use of a CNN.
+2. `infer` : This module slides a window along the staff lines to detect and classify relevant musical glyphs with the use of a CNN.
-4. `music` : Finally, every detected glyph is processed within its context (pitch, duration, etc.).
+3. `music` : Finally, every detected glyph is processed within its context (pitch, duration, etc.).
 The output for now is simply the position of the glyphs.
 Alternatively a MusicXML file or tablatures could be implemented.

 ## Dependencies and installation
 auto-score depends on OpenCV (image acquisition and processing) and Pytorch (deep learning).